USEPA/workshops/lessons/02_read_in_gis_data.md

 ##
 ```

-Couple of notes on this  First the `maptools` functions require that you know your geomtery type, whereas, `readOGR` will get that from the data.
+Couple of notes on this  First the `maptools` functions require that you know your geometry type, whereas, `readOGR` will get that from the data.
 I did test to see if the the `maptools::readShapeLines` was any quicker than `rgdal::readOGR` and in my huge sample of one, it was.
 Lastly, `readShapeLines` is a one-trick pony.
 It reads in shapefiles and that is it.
-As we will see, `readOGR` works across a range of vector data types and thus, is what I would recomend for most vector data I/O tasks.
+As we will see, `readOGR` works across a range of vector data types and thus, is what I would recommend for most vector data I/O tasks.

 ### Writing shapefiles